khoa36isefiw/Flutter-Self-Study/lesson54_searchable/README.md

     ```
       actionPane: const SlidableDrawerActionPane(),
     ```
-    - Scroll from left to right axis standard by actions
+    - Scroll from left to right axis represents actions
     ```
         actions: <Widget>[
             // a list of Actions